 Some students earn credits through their academic majors; others may

 enroll in the Service Learning Internship class or an elective class in another department.
-Career Services serves as a resource to help students decide which option may work best for their particular circumstances.
+Career Center serves as a resource to help students decide which option may work best for their particular circumstances.
 Most commonly, students work about 10 hours/week and complete associated class assignments for a three-credit internship class.
 Academic assignments must be completed concurrently with the work experience and students work with faculty on this part of the internships.